halmai/github-hider/README.md

 ## How does it work?

-Because github fetches the files of a Pull Request in smaller chunks, a TamperMonkey script cannot be run "after" them.
+Because github fetches the files of a Pull Request or a Commit in smaller chunks, a TamperMonkey script cannot be run "after" them.
 It is better to hide the files as early as possible.
 If newer files are displayed, the TamperMonkey script hides those ones as well.
 In order to do this, it runs in every second.

 The code runs for less than 5 milliseconds on a decent developer laptop so it shouldn't be an issue if it runs in every second.